ALOHAnet: History

 One of the early computer networking designs, development of the ALOHA network was begun in September 1968 at the University of Hawaii under the leadership of Norman Abramson and Franklin Kuo, along with Thomas Gaarder, Shu Lin, Wesley Peterson and Edward ("Ned") Weldon.
 The goal was to use low-cost commercial radio equipment to connect users on Oahu and the other Hawaiian islands with a central time-sharing computer on the main Oahu campus.
 The first packet broadcasting unit went into operation in June 1971.
 Terminals were connected to a special purpose terminal connection unit using RS-232 at 9600 bit/s.

 ALOHA was originally a contrived acronym standing for Additive Links On-line Hawaii Area.

 The original version of ALOHA used two distinct frequencies in a hub configuration, with the hub machine broadcasting packets to everyone on the outbound channel, and the various client machines sending data packets to the hub on the inbound channel.
 If data was received correctly at the hub, a short acknowledgment packet was sent to the client; if an acknowledgment was not received by a client machine after a short wait time, it would automatically retransmit the data packet after waiting a randomly selected time interval.
 This acknowledgment mechanism was used to detect and correct for collisions created when two client machines both attempted to send a packet at the same time.

 ALOHAnet's primary importance was its use of a shared medium for client transmissions.
-Unlike the ARPANET where each node could only talk to a single node at the other end of a wire or satellite circuit, in ALOHAnet all client nodes communicated with the hub on the same frequency.
+Unlike the ARPANET where each node could only talk to a single node at the other end of a wire or satellite circuit, in ALOHAnet, all client nodes communicated with the hub on the same frequency.
 This meant that some sort of mechanism was needed to control who could talk at what time.
-The ALOHAnet solution was to allow each client to send its data without controlling when it was sent, and implementing an acknowledgment/retransmission scheme to deal with collisions.
+The ALOHAnet solution was to allow each client to send its data without controlling when it was sent, and implement an acknowledgment/retransmission scheme to deal with collisions.
 This approach radically reduced the complexity of the protocol and the networking hardware, since nodes do not need to negotiate who is allowed to speak.